-ON THIS PAGE: You will find information about the number of people who are diagnosed with mastocytosis each year.
+ON THIS PAGE: You will find information about the estimated number of people who will be diagnosed with mastocytosis each year.
 Use the menu to see other pages.

 Statistics adapted from the websites of the National Institute of Health’s Genetic and Rare Diseases Information Center and the National Organization for Rare Disorders.
 (All sources accessed February 2023.)

 The next section in this guide is Risk Factors.
-It explains what factors may increase the chance of developing this disease.
-Use the menu to choose a different section to read in this guide
+It describes the factors that may increase the chance of developing mastocytosis.
+Use the menu to choose a different section to read in this guide.